Shifting Card Acceptance Costs to Consumers

 More and more businesses are evaluating card acceptance models that lessen the burden of processing fees by passing those costs on to consumers.
 The options fall into four categories – service fees, convenience fees, surcharging, and cash discount.
 Let’s take a closer look at these options.

-3) Surcharging is a program that allows businesses to add an extra fee, or surcharge, to credit card transactions that offsets the cost of card fees.
+Surcharging is a program that allows businesses to add an extra fee, or surcharge, to credit card transactions (debit cards are excluded) that offsets the cost of card fees.
 The surcharge cannot exceed 4% of total purchase price, but businesses can choose any percentage below that threshold.
 Despite the financial benefits that surcharging can create for businesses, it’s also subject to stringent rules and regulations by the card networks.
-In addition, surcharging is prohibited in a small number of states.
+In addition, surcharging is prohibited in a small number of states, currently Connecticut and Massachusetts.
 Technical compliance is imperative, and businesses must work closely with their payment partners to ensure that surcharging is being used appropriately and in accordance with the rules.

-4) Cash discount evolved as an alternative to surcharging.
-It offers a discount to customers paying with cash or checks but doesn’t penalize card payments.
+Cash discount evolved as an alternative to surcharging.
+It offers a discount to the stated retail price for customers paying with cash or checks but doesn’t penalize card payments.
 A key component of cash discount is how it’s communicated to customers.
 Prominent, clear, and consistent signage is imperative so customers are aware of cash discount’s impact on their purchase price so they can choose their payment type accordingly.
 Click here to learn more about cash discount.

 Are any of these programs right for your business?
 Get in touch with Paystri to explore your options.